 INVESTMENT PROPERTIES - Investment properties, which are properties held to earn rentals and/or for capital appreciation, are measured initially at cost, including transaction costs.
 Subsequent to initial recognition, investment properties are stated at fair value.
-Professional desktop valuations are obtained annually while professional full valuations are obtained at least once in 3 years.
 Gains or losses arising from changes in the fair value of the investment properties are included in the profit or loss for the period in which they arise.